-Historian Yuval Harari argues that the ability to cooperate flexibly and on a large scale has made human beings the dominant animals on the planet.
-Social insects, such as bees and ants, cooperate in large numbers, but in a very rigid way.
-Social mammals, like chimpanzees and wolves, cooperate relatively flexibly, but only on a small scale.
-Bees are unable to reinvent their social organization from a new opportunity; chimpanzees do not act collectively with hundreds of unknown individuals.
-And what makes us humans cooperate in this way is the imagination: we create and believe in fiction.
-When we invent and believe stories, we are able to act in a malleable way with millions of strangers.
-A very didactic example is money.
-We believe that a piece of paper has a certain value, with which it is possible to exchange for products and services over time.
-Nor does a company exist in objective reality: we believe in them, just as we believe in nations.
-And we are able to work in companies, make money and follow the laws of a country.
+Renowned historian Yuval Harari posits that our capacity to collaborate flexibly and on a grand scale is what has made humans the dominant species on our planet.
+While social insects, such as bees and ants, cooperate in large numbers, they do so in a very rigid manner.
+Social mammals like chimpanzees and wolves exhibit relatively flexible cooperation but only on a small scale.
+Unlike these species, humans have the ability to flexibly collaborate with millions of strangers, and our ace in the hole is our imagination.
+We create and believe in fiction.
+When we invent and embrace narratives, we can act in a flexible manner with countless unknown individuals.
+A quintessential example is money.
+We collectively agree that a piece of paper holds a certain value, allowing us to exchange it for goods and services over time.
+Moreover, companies themselves do not have a tangible existence; we believe in them, much like we believe in nations.
+This belief enables us to work within companies, earn money, and adhere to the laws of our respective countries.

-When we project the future of a city, we are imagining a story.
-If people believe in this story and identify with it, they will be able to cooperate to make that future happen.
-But… What stories are told for our cities?
-How do we intend to live?
-What dreams do we pursue?
-What ideals do we believe in?
-What values do we want to see reflected in cities?
+When we envision a city’s future, we are essentially crafting a story.
+If people embrace this narrative and identify with it, they can collaborate to bring that vision to life.
+But the question arises: What stories are being woven for our cities?
+How do we intend to live in them?
+What dreams do we aspire to fulfill?
+What ideals do we hold dear?
+What values do we wish to see reflected in our urban landscapes?

-In our contemporary society, life is dynamic.
-Our environment, work and relationships are more fluid, flexible and unpredictable than ever.
-The city, just like life, cannot be massified and reduced to utilitarian aspects.
-Urbanism, for example, is a mix of nature, technology, traditions and feelings.
-We need to experience what we use to call culture and it is precisely in the set of small values that lies the magic of life and the mystique of cities.
-Contact with nature, social interaction, the enjoyment of arts and material and immaterial heritage are essential for cities and for people.
-In a time when the majority of the population lives in urban areas, it can be said that cities are our habitat.
-When we talk about creativity, diversity, democracy and sustainability, it is implied that we want to create truly human habitats.
-And then: which stories are we going to create?
-And which stories will we cooperate with?
+In contemporary society, life is dynamic.
+Our surroundings, work, and relationships are more fluid, flexible, and unpredictable than ever before.
+Cities, like life, cannot be standardized and reduced to mere utilitarian functions.
+Urbanism, for instance, embodies a blend of nature, technology, traditions, and emotions.
+We must engage with what we traditionally call culture, and it is within the collection of small values that the enchantment of life and the allure of cities reside.
+Connecting with nature, engaging socially, savoring the arts, and cherishing both tangible and intangible heritage are indispensable for both cities and their inhabitants.
+In an era when the majority of the population resides in urban areas, it’s safe to say that cities constitute our habitat.
+When we advocate for creativity, diversity, democracy, and sustainability, we are implicitly expressing our desire to construct genuinely humane habitats.
+So, the question beckons: What narratives will we craft, and which stories will we collaborate to bring to life?